Tips To Avoid Compulsive Overeating – What is BED or Compulsive Overeating?

 • Eating in an uncontrolled way and past the point of fullness

-• Eating large amount when not physically feeling hungry
+• Eating a large amount when not physically feeling hungry

 How to Stop Compulsive Overeating

 You must focus on what you eat because it will help you make healthy meal or snack choices later on.
-Here are few tips for practicing careful eating habits and how to avoid compulsive overeating.
+Here are a few tips for practicing careful eating habits and avoiding compulsive overeating.

 1. Say Goodbye to Every Extra Bite

-Being human, we tend towards extra bites while cooking, or someone is cooking.
+Being human, we tend towards extra bites while cooking or when someone is cooking.
 Drive your heart—opt to do aerobic workouts regularly; it will dull your appetite.
-You can also do these simple exercises at home in between your work.
+You can also do these simple exercises at home between your work.

 2. Try Eating Tiny Meals